SwarmForge: Disciplined AI Agent Orchestration with tmux

 window architect codex architect

-The constitution.prompt file is the entry point for the constitution layer.
-It defines precedence and directs agents to read subordinate files in order:
+The constitution.prompt file is the entry point for agent behavior.
+It delegates to subordinate files with explicit precedence:

 2. swarmforge/constitution/engineering.prompt

 If two subordinate files conflict, the earlier file wins.
-This separation lets you keep project-specific rules (language, tooling, naming conventions) separate from engineering rules (TDD, mutation testing, CRAP analysis) and workflow rules (worktree isolation, handoff format, message queueing).
+This layered approach separates project-specific rules from engineering standards and workflow protocols.

 Running the Swarm

 The windows should all pop up.
-Each Terminal window attaches to its tmux session, and the AI backend for each role starts in its assigned worktree.
+Each Terminal window shows a tmux session running the assigned AI backend in its designated worktree.
+You can observe every agent in real time.

 Takeaway: With a single